liviu-/mailinator-f5/README.md

 mailinator-f5
 =============

-Daemon to check mailinator inbox for new emails
+Daemon to check mailinator inbox for new emails.
+Needs mailinator sign up for API key